 I know.
 Churros are not exclusive to Extremadura, but I thought the blog would be the best place for me to talk about this.
 This Spanish snack enjoys such popularity in the UK that the term is already included in the Oxford dictionary, and I don’t even have to italicise it.
-Yet some people don’t seem to get the basics right.

 1. They are a typical breakfast for Spaniards

 Although you can think of churros as something typically Spanish, they aren’t a classic breakfast option, not even a popular one.
 They should be considered more of a treat.
 Think of lazy winter Sunday mornings, for example.

 2. They are eaten all year round

 Wrong.
 They are deep-fried hearty and greasy snacks that are usually served with thick hot chocolate.
 It’s a winter thing.
 Spaniards do not generally eat churros outside the winter season, in the same way we don’t eat turron outside the Christmas period or drink sangria at all.

 Churros are too filling and heavy to have them all year round.
 Yet, I’ve seen foreign tourists having churros in July.
 In Seville!
 And I’ve seen pictures on Instagram with captions mentioning how they’re trying to do traditionally Spanish things during their summer trip to Spain.
 That’s not traditional.
 That is brave, daring, suicidal.
 They could have had a heart attack or something.
 Or, at least, a terrible heartburn.